 3.15 None of the area covered by this Planning Framework and Masterplan lies within a floodplain.
-It is therefore unlikely that flooding is a specific constraint of this site but detailed consideration would still need to be given to drainage issues.
+It is therefore unlikely that flooding is a specific constraint of this site but detailed consideration would still need to be given to drainage issues at the planning application stage.

-Relevant Consents & Proposals
+Other Relevant Consents & Proposals

-3.16 Whilst not technically a constraint, the development would also need to give full consideration to a number of major applications that may have an impact upon the town, particularly in relation to the potential that they may have to increase traffic flows in the area.
+3.16 Whilst not technically a constraint, the development would also need to give full consideration to a number of major proposals that may have an impact upon the town, particularly in relation to the potential that they may have to increase traffic flows in the area.
 Namely, but not exclusively, these are: